 A visit is defined as any visit once left the port area, with no limit in duration.
 A transit is defined as touching the dry ground physically (including indirectly on a land vehicle, docked boat or a landed aircraft) then leaving the country without leaving the vehicle, boat, aircraft or port area.

-A region is defined by the existence of an ISO 3166 code, giving 249 in total.
+A country or region is defined by the existence of an ISO 3166 code, plus Kosovo which is not in the list, giving 250 in total.

 In terms of territorial change, the following criteria applies: